STEllAR-GROUP/hpx/docs/sphinx/manual/starting_the_hpx_runtime.rst

 localities in order to signal that all work has been scheduled and the runtime system should be stopped after the scheduled work has been executed.

-This method of invoking |hpx| has the advantage of you being able to decide which version of :cpp:func:`hpx::init` to call.
+This method of invoking |hpx| has the advantage of the user being able to decide which version of :cpp:func:`hpx::init` to call.
 This allows to pass additional configuration parameters while initializing the |hpx| runtime system.